What is a Magic System?

 - Abilities are the actual things you can do with the magic you’ve invented.
 Maybe you shape elemental power, influence the mind, summon infernal creatures, or shape fate itself.

 - Restrictions are the oft-overlooked limits to your magic.
 What can’t your spells do?
 Is some magic off-limits?
 What stops a magic user from subjugating the entire world?

 Honestly, you could use those three elements to start identifying magic systems in books you’ve read or games you’ve played.
 But we can’t just stop there!
 Let’s dissect magic systems even more.

 Rules and Guidelines

 Arguably (though almost anything can be arguable, I guess) the most important aspects of a magic system are the rules that govern it.

-As far as those governing principles, here’s a list of questions that can be used to create the rules of a magic.
+As far as those governing principles, here’s a list of questions that can be used to create the rules of magic:

 - Is there a cost associated with magic?

 - When can magic be used?

 - Is magic given?
 Can it be taken away?